At a glance: What does Facebook Advanced Mobile Measurement (AMM) ToS mean for advertisers?

 What should advertisers do?

-Advertisers working with Facebook need to accept the updated AMM terms in their Facebook account by April 22, 2020.
+Advertisers working with Facebook must accept the updated AMM terms in their Facebook account by April 22, 2020.

 What happens to advertisers that don't accept the updated AMM terms?